 At the center of clinical health fellowship training is a set of core competencies and the biopsychosocial model.
 It is through the establishment of those competencies and application of the model that the fellow is able to be successful in diverse environments of health psychology.
 Fellows will also have a choice of either completing a Master’s of Science in Clinical Psychopharmacology (MSCP) or an independent research project.

 The fellowship is comprised of 4 major 6-month rotations with correspondingly aligned minor rotations.
-The major rotations are Behavior Medicine, Integrative Pain Management Center, LEAN Healthy Lifestyle Program, and Oncology.
-The aligned minor rotations are located outside of the Department of Psychology in Endocrinology and Cardiology/ Cardiothoracic Surgery.
+The major rotations are Behavioral Medicine, Interdisciplinary Pain Management Center, LEAN Healthy Lifestyle Program, and Oncology.
+The aligned minor rotations are located outside of the Department of Psychology in Cardiology/ Cardiothoracic Surgery and the Bariatric Surgery Clinic.
 Additional elective training experiences can be coordinated within the TAMC system.
-Primary Care opportunities may be obtained through the psychopharmacology practicum experience associated with the clinical psychopharmacology training.

 The Mission of the Clinical Neuropsychology Postdoctoral Fellowship Program is to provide advanced training in the specialty area of Clinical Neuropsychology in the application of knowledge of brain-behavior relationships for the benefit of patients suffering from disorder, disease, or injury to the central nervous system.
 The training and program standards of the Postdoctoral Fellowship Program are designed to fulfill criteria designated by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology (Hannay et al., 1998) and prepare fellows for independent practice in the specialty and eventual board certification in Clinical Neuropsychology through the American Board of Clinical Neuropsychology in conjunction with the American Board of Professional Psychology.
 This specialty area complies with the training guidelines of Division 40 of the American Psychological Association.